 In 1991, West was also named as a suspect in a 1991 double-homicide and robbery at a Blind River, Ontario rest-stop, however, he has not been changed with those murders.
 The identity of “The Blind River Killer” is still something that gets much attention online as amateur sleuths try to solve the almost 30-year-old case.

-A&E Real Crime takes a look back at West’s horrific crimes and where is he now.
+A&E True Crime takes a look back at West’s horrific crimes and where is he now.

 Why did Ronald Glenn West leave the police force?